 Philadelphia winters can be harsh, with bone-chilling winds and slippery slushy sidewalks, which makes us the experts on getting warm and staying cozy.
 Don’t let the cold deter you from exploring this historic city.
 The City of Brotherly Love will keep you warm.

-It’s easy to lose track of time while lounging in one of the snug leather chairs surrounding the fireplace at Growlers Bar (736 S. Eighth St., Phila., PA, 267.519.3242).
-The living-room-like space provides the comfort of home where you can enjoy a delicious meal and worry about doing the dishes afterwards.
-Belly up to the bar at South Philly’s gastropub Devil’s Den (1148 S. 11th St., Phila., PA, 215.339.0855) on a cold day for fireside-appropriate comfort food and a wide variety of ales and lagers.
-If you’re on a hunt for a room with a view, look no further than XIX at the Hyatt at the Bellevue (200 S. Broad St., Phila., PA, 215.790.1919) a bar and restaurant on the 19th floor of the luxurious hotel.
-The top floor of this historic landmark boasts stunning architecture, a 19-foot chandelier and floor to ceiling windows.
-Sit back and enjoy a drink and brasserie style cuisine at XIX in front of an inviting fireplace with views of the Philadelphia skyline.
+Belly up to the bar at South Philly’s gastropub Devil’s Den (1148 S. 11th St., 215.339.0855) on a cold day for fireside-appropriate comfort food and a wide variety of ales and lagers.
+If you’re on a hunt for a room with a view, look no further than XIX at the Hyatt at the Bellevue (200 S. Broad St., 215.790.1919) a bar and restaurant on the 19th floor of the luxurious hotel.
+The top floor of this historic landmark boasts stunning architecture, a 19-foot chandelier and floor-to-ceiling windows.
+Sit back and enjoy a drink and brasserie-style cuisine at XIX in front of an inviting fireplace with views of the Philadelphia skyline.

-Want to skip the hot chocolate scrub and get straight to the edible kind?
-Hit up Rim Café (1172 S. Ninth St., Phila.
-PA, 215.465.3515) in South Philadelphia’s famous Italian Market for a one-of-a-kind hot chocolate tasting experience.
-Go for the “Volcano,” a hot chocolate drink that you need to see to believe, and listen to owner Rene play his bongo drums or catch him make his chocolate masterpieces.
-Enjoy creations by chocolate alchemist Robert F. Campbell, Jr. at Sazon (941 Spring Garden St., Phila., PA, 215.763.2500).
-This Venezuelan cuisine restaurant has an extensive menu of hot chocolate drinks with a twist.
-Stick with the classic, laden with five different cacao beans, or get experimental with the “Smurf,” made with dark chocolate and blueberry port wine, topped with fresh blueberry cream.
+Craving hot chocolate?
+Hit up Rim Café (1172 S. Ninth St., 215.465.3515) in South Philadelphia’s famous Italian Market for a one-of-a-kind hot chocolate tasting experience.
+Go for the “Volcano,” a hot chocolate drink that you need to see to believe, and listen to owner Rene play his bongo drums or catch him making his chocolate masterpieces.
+Enjoy creations by chocolate alchemist Robert F. Campbell, Jr. at Sazon (941 Spring Garden St., 215.763.2500).
+This Venezuelan restaurant has an extensive menu of hot chocolate drinks with a twist.
+Stick with the classic, laden with five different cacao beans; or try the Bebe Kong, made with Gran Cru cacao and topped with queso fresco and mascarpone cream.

 What better way to beat the cold than getting lost in the crowded bookshelf aisles of a local bookstore?
-Don’t be fooled by the size of Joseph Fox Books (1724 Sansom St., Phila., PA, 215.563.4184), a shoebox-shaped store with a carefully curated book selection.
+Don’t be fooled by the size of Joseph Fox Books (1724 Sansom St., 215.563.4184), a shoebox-shaped store with a carefully curated book selection.
 Their well-stocked children’s section overflowing with classics is the perfect place to bring wily kids.
-Hidden away in a brownstone in University City is House of Our Own (3920 Spruce St., Phila., PA, 215.222.1576), with books tucked into every nook and cranny of the charming home, even the closets.
-Old City-bound bibliophiles flock to The Book Trader (7 N. Second St., Phila, PA, 215.925.2080), a used bookstore that is quite literally floor-to-ceiling covered in novels, DVDs, VHS tapes and any other book related paraphernalia you could think of.
+Hidden away in a brownstone in University City is House of Our Own (3920 Spruce St., 215.222.1576), with books tucked into every nook and cranny of the charming home, even the closets.
+Old City-bound bibliophiles flock to The Book Trader (7 N. Second St., 215.925.2080), a used bookstore that is quite literally floor-to-ceiling covered in novels, DVDs, VHS tapes and any other book related paraphernalia you could think of.